What is GEMSAS?

 How many interviews can I get through GEMSAS?

-You can only get one interview offer via GEMSAS.
-This interview is standardized across the GEMSAS consortium, meaning your score may be considered by other schools if you do not receive your first-choice offer.
+You can only receive one interview offer via GEMSAS.
+This interview is standardised across the GEMSAS consortium, meaning your score may be considered by other schools if you do not receive your first-choice offer.

-Following the interview, you must accept their offer by a specified deadline, or it will lapse.
+Following the interview, you must accept the offer by a specified deadline, or it will lapse.
 Declining an offer disqualifies you from further consideration in that cycle.

 What happens if I want to decline my GEMSAS offer?